acadpool/back-end-task/GraphQL - Top 10 Movies IMDB List/README.md

 <h4>
 The database is a MongoDB database which has top 10 rated movies from imdb website.
-All the necessary node_modules such as 'graphql', 'express-graphql', 'mongoose' etc. are installed in the bash cmd.
+All the necessary node_modules such as 'graphql', 'express-graphql', 'mongoose' etc. are installed in the bash cmd using GIT.
 </h4>

 The connection to mongodb takes place in "app.js"; wherein all the required node_modules are included.